& Second Opinions

 Temporomandibular Joint Disorder, or TMD as it is commonly referred to, causes jaw pain and stiffness and can have tremendous untold negative effects on one’s physical and even mental well-being.
 If left untreated, the symptoms often only get worse.

-We here at David Crumpton, DDS want to talk about the benefits of treating TMD.
+We here at David Crumpton, DDS want to talk about the benefits of treating your TMJ disorder in our Trophy Club, TX dental office.
 The temporomandibular joints are what gives your jaw the full range of motion that it has.
 They are located where your upper and lower jaws meet.
 Because these joints are used so much, frequently the tissues surrounding them become damaged and inflamed.
 The jaw is almost always in constant use; therefore, overuse and undue pressure are significant causes of TMD.
 When you are feeling stress or pressure, you may clench or grind your jaw.
 Unfortunately, that puts even further stress on those joints.

 It is important to seek treatment for your TMJ because without it the quality of your life and health suffer greatly, and with treatment, you can begin to regain some of your quality of life.
 Some of those benefits of treating TMD would include alleviating your chronic discomfort.
 Not only does TMD cause tremendous jaw pain, but it also causes chronic headaches and neck pain as well as stiffness and upper back pain.